The Dine Team

 Jamie Oliver or Nigella Lawson?
 Why?
 I’d like to put them both in a blender and pulse for a long time

-Daniel Gill, Managing Director
+Daniel Gill, Founder

 After gaining an MA at Edinburgh University, Daniel began his training at Leith’s Events and Parties as an Event Manager.
 In 1995 he moved to Mustard Catering as Personal Assistant to the Managing Director, catering for clients including FTSE 100 companies, Downing Street and the Queen.
 Daniel founded Dine in 1998 to provide a bespoke events and catering service to clients across the North of England.